0xmhha/solin/SESSION_PROGRESS.md

 │       │   ├── unused-variables.ts        # NEW
 │       │   ├── function-complexity.ts     # NEW
 │       │   ├── magic-numbers.ts           # NEW
+│       │   ├── require-revert-reason.ts   # NEW
+│       │   ├── constant-immutable.ts      # NEW
+│       │   ├── cache-array-length.ts      # NEW
-│       │   └── require-revert-reason.ts   # NEW
+│       │   └── unused-state-variables.ts  # NEW
 │       ├── security/
 │       │   ├── tx-origin.ts               # NEW
 │       │   └── unchecked-calls.ts         # NEW